-The safe distance between a tree that is to be felled and anyone else working nearby is at least 2 1/2 tree lengths.
-Make sure that no-one else is in this "risk zone" before or during felling.
+During tree maintenance work above ground level, the working area must always be secured and marked out with signs, tape or the like.
+The safe distance between the top of the tree that is to be felled and the nearest workplace must be at least 2 1/2 times the height of the tree.
+Make sure that noone else is in this risk zone before or during felling.